-Research centres add value to departmental work in many ways.
-Faculty find their research and teaching enriched through engagement in the centre activities.
-Centre projects regularly generate new research and thesis topics for students and faculty, and many students work on funded centre projects closely related to their theses.
-Conferences sponsored by the centres and dissemination of their research enhance the department’s reputation and increase our ability to attract new scholars.
+Research centres enrich the work of our department in many ways.
+Faculty often find their research and teaching enhanced through engagement in activities of the research centres.
+Centre projects regularly generate new research topics for faculty, and many students work on funded centre projects closely related to their theses.